Felix Klein: Life

 Around 1900, Klein began to become interested in mathematical instruction in schools.
 In 1905, he was instrumental in formulating a plan recommending that analytic geometry, the rudiments of differential and integral calculus, and the function concept be taught in secondary schools.
 This recommendation was gradually implemented in many countries around the world.
 In 1908, Klein was elected president of the International Commission on Mathematical Instruction at the Rome International Congress of Mathematicians.
 Under his guidance, the German part of the Commission published many volumes on the teaching of mathematics at all levels in Germany.
+In 1892 the Manchester Literary and Philosophical Society awarded Klein Honorary membership of the Society.

 The London Mathematical Society awarded Klein its De Morgan Medal in 1893.
 He was elected a member of the Royal Society in 1885, and was awarded its Copley Medal in 1912.
 He retired the following year due to ill health, but continued to teach mathematics at his home for several further years.

 Klein was one of ninety-three signatories of the Manifesto of the Ninety-Three, a document penned in support of the German invasion of Belgium in the early stages of World War I.

 He died in Göttingen in 1925.

 Work

 Klein's dissertation, on line geometry and its applications to mechanics, classified second degree line complexes using Weierstrass's theory of elementary divisors.

-Klein's first important mathematical discoveries were made during 1870.
+Klein's first important mathematical discoveries were made in 1870.
 In collaboration with Sophus Lie, he discovered the fundamental properties of the asymptotic lines on the Kummer surface.
 They later investigated W-curves, curves invariant under a group of projective transformations.
 It was Lie who introduced Klein to the concept of group, which was to have a major role in his later work.
 Klein also learned about groups from Camille Jordan.

 Klein devised the "Klein bottle" named after him, a one-sided closed surface which cannot be embedded in three-dimensional Euclidean space, but it may be immersed as a cylinder looped back through itself to join with its other end from the "inside".
 It may be embedded in the Euclidean space of dimensions 4 and higher.
 The concept of a Klein Bottle was devised as a 3-Dimensional Möbius strip, with one method of construction being the attachment of the edges of two Möbius strips.

 During the 1890s, Klein began studying mathematical physics more intensively, writing on the gyroscope with Arnold Sommerfeld.
 During 1894, he initiated the idea of an encyclopedia of mathematics including its applications, which became the Encyklopädie der mathematischen Wissenschaften.
 This enterprise, which endured until 1935, provided an important standard reference of enduring value.